Volue-Public/energy-mesh-python/docs/source/authentication.rst

       Configuration.Network.GRPC.EnableTLS(true);

 #.
 Find out correct *service principal* for Mesh server you want to connect to.
 #.
-Create a :ref:`volue.mesh`.Connection or a :ref:`volue.mesh.aio`.Connection: object with authentication parameters.
+Create a :ref:`api:volue.mesh`.Connection or a :ref:`api:volue.mesh.aio`.Connection: object with authentication parameters.

 Example